-In response to the overwhelming issue of pedestrians testing while walking, one German city has installed sidewalk traffic lights that can be seen while looking down.
+In response to the overwhelming issue of pedestrians texting while walking, one German city has installed sidewalk traffic lights that can be seen while looking down.

 The new traffic light initiative came about after a young girl was killed by a tram as a consequence of using her phone at a busy intersection.
 Now the city of Augsburg is installing red LED lights directly into sidewalks as a way to ensure pedestrians are aware of their surroundings even while looking down at their screen.
 The new sidewalk traffic lights have been dubbed 'Boden Ampeln,' which means 'floor traffic lamps' in English.